microsoft/nni/docs/QuickStart.md

 ## First "Hello World" experiment: MNIST

-Now let's start to run our first MINIST experiment using NNI.
+Now let's start to run our first MNIST experiment using NNI.

-Here is a configuration file in an NNI experiment:
+Here is a configuration file in NNI experiment:

 ```yaml
 authorName: default